lewagon/dotfiles/04-Front-End/07-JavaScript-Tooling/02-Promo-Chat/README.md

 ### View logic

 In the `index.html` file of the challenge, you'll find an HTML form `#comment-form` with two inputs (`#your-message` and `#your-name`).
-Start by coding a simple jQuery script to dynamically insert a new comment to the top of the comments' list, without reloading the page.
+Start by coding a simple script to dynamically insert a new comment to the top of the comments' list, without reloading the page.

-This is a basic jQuery exercise, no AJAX involved yet! **Hint**: You'll have to prevent the default behavior of the form submission (using the `preventDefault()` method).
+This is a basic DOM exercise, no AJAX involved yet! **Hint**: You'll have to prevent the default behavior of the form submission (using the `preventDefault()` method).

 Code your javascript in `lib/app.js`.

 ### Fetch recent messages

 In the markup, you'll find a `#refresh` button.
 We want to make it show all the latest comments from everyone your batch.
-Implement the jQuery code to do this.
+Implement the JS code to do this.
 You will have to make a `GET` request to the API in JS using `fetch`.
 Again, you have to read [the documentation of the API](https://github.com/lewagon/wagon-chat-api/blob/master/README.md) to see how this request is structured and what the API will return.

 ### Push your messages to the API